 Mercy said, “Carolyn, I see Jesus kneeling in front of you.
 It’s like we are all standing in both places, in Indiana at the Ohio river and here in South Caroling by a creek.
 The time and space seem very thin.
 I saw forms of beings released from the land as you spoke the words and did the act.
 Amazing!”

-Mercy began to read this following over me.
+Mercy began to read this following scripture over me.

 “I will sing of the steadfast love of the Lord, forever; with my mouth I will make known your faithfulness to all generations.